Cuisine of Nice: Local Dishes To Try

 With its fair share of Michelin-starred restaurants plus a variety of homegrown dishes, the Côte d’Azur is a great place for both fine dining and rustic fare while overlooking the Mediterranean.
 Niçoise cuisine is so tasty that city elders are bidding for UNESCO recognition of 90 key recipes including Salade Niçoise.
-Seasonal ingredients from the local markets play a key role.

 Nice is also unique in that you don’t need to leave city limits to visit vineyards and wineries.
 With just 70 hectares under vine, AOC Bellet is among the smallest wine regions in France, and the only one found entirely within city limits.
 The two indigenous grape varieties, Braquet and Folle noire, predate the Riviera’s Roman occupation.
 Look out for early vintages in the tasting rooms of Cave Bianchi .